Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 - Make sure that you use the correct SSD (Geth device: 2TB, Lighthouse device: 0.5TB)
 - Internet access is required (default DHCP)

-The SSD contents will not be erased if you have already configured **Web3Pi** using this SSD.
+The SSD contents will not be erased if you have already configured **Web3 Pi** using this SSD.
 However, to force the installer to erase the configured disk, connect it to any device that you can access and follow these commands:
 ```bash
 cd /home/ethereum
 touch .format_me